CampusLabs/jquery-aria/README.md

 ###.removeAria([name or list])

-An attached function that behaves the same as `jQuery.removeAria`.
+An attached function that behaves the same as `jQuery.removeAria` and can work on an array of elements.

 ###.addRole(roleName)